 II.
+Required Materials

-Required Materials Readings There is no required textbook.
+Readings There is no textbook.
 All readings for lecture and lab can be downloaded from the course website.

-Students interested in using a textbook for optional reading are encouraged to use Ecology: Economy of Nature by R. Ricklefs and R. Relyea.
-Software: R and R-studio (free software available through https://cran.r-project.org/).
-Installation instructions will be provided prior to the first R activity (see Schedule).
+Software: R (free software available through https://cran.r-project.org/).
+Installation instructions will be provided prior to the first R activity.